dierickster/Working-with-nodeMCU-and-friends/README.md

 # Working with nodeMCU and friends in the IoT era

 ## Introduction
-Almost a revolution in the field of Domotics and related fields was started in late 2014 with the introduction of the ESP8266 device.
+Almost a revolution in the field of Domotics and related fields was started in the beginning of 2014 with the introduction of the ESP8266 device.
 This very cheap, poststamp sized *board* is able of doing Arduino-like things, and even has one more special trick up his sleeves.

 Until then many enthusiastics around the globe used Arduino, while a few years later others switched to Raspberry Pi, for their home brewn automation tasks.
 Being a software and hardware developer myself, I was mesmerized by the possibilities of both platforms when I first got to know them.
 Before Arduino more technical, more expensive and less versatile hardware solutions already were in use, and still are.
 These are out of scope of this repository.